mill1000/esphome-winix-c545/README.md

 - Full local control of the air purifier via Home Assistant or MQTT.
 - Physical device controls remain functional and changes are immediately reflected in the frontend.
 - AQI, AQI indicator, filter age, filter lifetime and light intensity sensors.
+- Switch to control Plasmawave.
-- Switches to control Plasmawave, Auto and Sleep modes.
+- Auto and Sleep modes are implemented as fan presets.
 - Piggybacks on the OEM protocol with minimal hardware modifications required.
   - The OEM app can (theoretically) remain functional.